mbcrump/awesome-tvos/README.md

 A curated list of awesome tvOS [libraries](#libraries) and [resources](#resources).
 For swift libraries have a look at [awesome-swift](https://github.com/matteocrippa/awesome-swift).

+### Contributing

+Please take a quick look at the [contribution guidelines](/CONTRIBUTING.md) first.
+If you see a resource or library here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.

 - [Libraries](#libraries)

 - [Resources](#resources)